MichelML/bbpr/README.md

 <h1 id="Configuration">Use and Configuration</h1>

-_bbpr_ comes bundled with a configuration file (`bbpr.config.js`) by default.
+_bbpr_ comes bundled with a global configuration file (`bbpr.config.js`) by default.
 That being said, it is recommended that you enter some information in it so it becomes faster to build your pull requests by being prompted with less questions to answer.
-You can edit your _bbpr_ configuration file  (`bbpr.config.js`) any time with the following bbpr command options:
+You can edit your global _bbpr_ configuration file  (`bbpr.config.js`) any time with the following bbpr command options:

-`bbpr --c` - opens your configuration file so you can edit it manually.
+`bbpr --c` - opens your global configuration file so you can edit it manually.

-`bbpr --c reset` - resets your configuration file to the default configuration file.
+`bbpr --c reset` - resets your global configuration file to the default configuration file.

-`bbpr --c allTrue` - fill your configuration file with valid and positive values for each config property.
+`bbpr --c allTrue` - fill your global configuration file with valid and positive values for each config property.

-`bbpr --c <path to a local config js file>` - replaces your current config file with the local config file specified.
+`bbpr --c <path to a local config js file>` - replaces your current global config file with the local config file specified.

-`bbpr --c <path to a remote (http/https) config js file>` - replaces your current config file with the remote config file specified.
+`bbpr --c <path to a remote (http/https) config js file>` - replaces your current global config file with the remote config file specified.

+__bbpr now also supports local configuration for each of your bitbucket repositories.
+To use this feature, simply add a valid bbpr.config.js configuration file at the root level of your repository.__

 Default configuration file overview: